nadavmatalon/takeaway/README.md

 ###Details about Structure and Functionality

-The program contains 4 classes:
+The program is based on four classes:

-Takeaway - the 'resturant', responsible for managing customers and order.
+- Takeaway - each instance simulates a single resturant in which customers and orders are managed.

-Customer - stores customer details (name, phone number) and her/his specific order.
+- Customer - each instance stores customer details (name, phone number) and her/his specific order.

-Order - contains the dishes ordered by ther customer.
+- Order - each instance contains the dishes ordered by a specific customer.

-Dish - stores dish type and price.
+- Dish - each instance stores dish type and price.

 The first step is to create a new Takeaway instance to simulate the restorant (takeaway = Takeaway.new)